ChrsMark/k8sdiscovery/README.md

 After having deployed everything on the cluster, run the following command to take the heap profile of the program:
 1`go tool pprof -png http://localhost:6060/debug/pprof/heap > out.png`

+In order to take profiles over time run:
+`bash profiler.sh` and check the profiles stored under `/profiles` directory.